 Step 5: Calculate Total Area

 In the image above you can see that I have removed the racing car image.
-This helps minimise distractions and hopefully makes the concept of what I am trying to explain more clear.
-You might be ok with leaving your race car in the background but I find this easier to see.
+This helps minimise distractions and hopefully makes the concept of what I am trying to explain clearer.
+You might be OK with leaving your racecar in the background, but I find this easier to see.